RoP Educators often mentioned four major beneficial outcomes from participating in Reflecting on Practice:

 - Cultivated an institutional community and learning culture.

-RoP Facilitators shared how the Coaching Workshop and program were valuable on multiple levels:
+RoP Facilitators shared how implementing Reflecting on Practice was valuable on multiple levels:

 - For themselves, gained leadership skills as an RoP Facilitator to advance their career within the institution and in the informal learning field.